How do I resolve an HTTP 503 Service Unavailable error in Amazon Elasticsearch Service?

 Note: You can use the RequestCount metric in Amazon CloudWatch to track HTTP response codes.

 Use one of the following methods to resolve HTTP 503 errors:

 - Scale up your domain by switching to larger instances, or scale out by adding more nodes to the cluster.
 For more information, see Creating and managing Amazon Elasticsearch Service domains.

 - Confirm that you are using an instance type that is appropriate for your use case.
 For more information, see Choosing instance types and testing.

 - Confirm that you are following best practices for shard and cluster architecture.
 A poorly designed cluster can't use all available resources.
 Some nodes might be overloaded while other nodes sit idle.
 Elasticsearch can't fetch documents from overloaded nodes.
 For more information about shard and cluster best practices, see Get started with Amazon Elasticsearch Service: How many shards do I need?

 - Reduce the number of concurrent requests to the domain.

 - Reduce the scope of your query.
-For example, if you query on time frame, reduce the date range, or filter the results by configuring the index pattern in Kibana.
+For example, if you run a query for a specific time frame, reduce the date range.
+You can also filter the results by configuring the index pattern in Kibana.

-- Avoid executing select * queries on large indices.
+- Avoid running select * queries on large indices.
 Instead, use filters to query a part of the index and search as few fields as possible.

-- Reindex and reduce the number of shards.
-The more shards you have in your Elasticsearch cluster, the more likely you are to get a courier fetch error.
-Because each shard has its own resource allocation and overheads, a large number of shards strains the cluster.
-To reduce the number of shards in your cluster, see My Amazon Elasticsearch Service domain has been stuck in the Processing state for a long time.
+- Re-index and reduce the number of shards.
+The more shards you have in your Elasticsearch cluster, the more likely it will result in a courier fetch error.
+Because each shard has its own resource allocation and overheads, a large number of shards can strain your Elasticsearch cluster.
+To lower your shard count, see Why is my Amazon Elasticsearch Service (Amazon ES) domain stuck in the "Processing" state?